 Reflux runs in my family, burning even as babies, a sharp cringe in every snapshot.
 This esophageal squall tastes like shredded Firestones, a tired ache that settled in my father’s Adam’s apple.
 Extended into sinuses, eroded cracks, soft fissures, until he could no longer stomach margaritas with my mother.
 The outlawed repertoire might leave lesser men impoverished: no lemon tang, no hot press of garlic, no avocado butter.
 Chocolate turned volatile: no beer, wine, briny cocktail.
 But my father relaxed into restrictions: a kiosk of pots with broth and worms.
 Eating without, craving pittance.
 But not me, no, I continue to burn.

-“As Designed” by Randall Brown
+Randall Brown is

 More and more, he finds himself in the psychedelia of Farmville, the land of Teletubbies without the creatures: crops, a cottage, a line of cherry trees, all of it his.
 Blueberries to arise in four hours, tomatoes to plant, watermelons to fertilize.
 He’s saving up for a tractor or seeder.
 He pets the Clydesdales, gathers the wool, collects truffles from the pigs.
 He walks along the white-washed fence, passing the red, purple, yellow hay bales.
 Someone has painted GROOVY onto the day-glo barn.
 No neighbors’ dogs bark; no face peers over the fence or through the evergreens.
 A duck sits on an anvil.
 Any second the pink roses will bloom.
 Later, the daffodils, the red tulips.
 A bug in the system has made crops unable to shrivel.
 There’s no need to harvest, but he keeps to the schedule.
 Except for the daisies, like miniature suns or cracked-open eggs, alive for weeks, undead, desperate to….
 In the corner, by the tombstones, fallow land waits to be plowed.
 Somewhere a phone rings, like an alarm.
 Somewhere, a pile of papers.
 Somewhere, a text.
 Pick me up.
 Take me here.
 Remember to get the milk.
 Somewhere, outside of Farmville, someone works madly to fix that glitch so flowers will wither, as they should.